 - Complimentary 1-year UberEats Pass subscription (Limited Time)

 If you are interested, consider using my referral link (open in incognito) but also check the public links for higher offers (Amex likes to play around with links).

 My Original Signup Offer

-A lot has changed since January 2018, but I took advantage of the "launch offer" with the following signup bonus details:
+A lot has changed since January 2018, but here was the "launch offer" when I signed up: